Swapnonilghosh/Enterprise-Sales-Data-WareHouse/README.md

 # Data Warehouse and Analytics Project

-Welcome to the **Data Warehouse and Analytics Project** repository! 🚀
-This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
-Designed as a portfolio project, it highlights industry best practices in data engineering and analytics.
+This project demonstrates the end-to-end lifecycle of building a modern data warehouse and running advanced analytics on business data using SQL Server.
+From ingesting raw datasets to designing a star schema and generating deep analytical insights — the goal is to showcase how raw data can be turned into decision-driving dashboards.
 ---
 ## 🏗️ Data Architecture